lewisl9029/rfcs/text/0000-anonymous-components.md

   // How often are we incurring the cost of that useMemo in both branches?
   // How often do we introduce another layer of indirection to optimize?

-  // Note the sheer additional distance introduced between definition and usage
+  // Note the additional distance introduced between definition and usage
   // compared to before, where we had 0 distance.
   //
   // Also note how downright useless this name is (adds no new information).